Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 \subsection{Relationship between differentiability spaces and PI-spaces}

 Cheeger \cite{ChDiff99} defined a metric measure analog of a differentiable structure and proved a powerful generalization of Rademacher's theorem for PI-spaces.
 The spaces admitting differentiation are here called \emph{differentiability spaces}.
-See below at Definition \ref{diffspace} and \ref{rnpdiffspace}.
-Our main result is that a subclass of these spaces, called RNP-differentiability spaces, are PI-rectifiable (see \ref{def:PIrect} for a definition).
-Thus, whithin this subclass the conditions of Cheeger are both necessary and sufficient.
+See below Definition \ref{diffspace}.
+Our main result, Theorem \ref{thm:PIrect}, is that a subclass of these spaces, called RNP-differentiability spaces, are PI-rectifiable (see \ref{def:PIrect} for a definition).
+Thus, within this subclass the conditions of Cheeger are both necessary and sufficient.

-\begin{theoremN}[\ref{thm:PIrect}] A complete metric measure space $(X,d,\mu)$ is a RNP-Lipschitz differentiability space if and only if it is PI-rectifiable and every porous set has measure zero.\footnote{The assumption of porous sets is somewhat technical and is similar to the discussion in \cite{bate2014characterizations}.} \end{theoremN}

-This result builds heavily on earlier work by Bate and Li \cite{bate2015geometry}, where the authors noticed that RNP-differentiability spaces satisfy certain asymptotic and non-homogeneous Poincar\'e inequalities.
+This result builds on earlier work by Bate and Li \cite{bate2015geometry}, where the authors noticed that RNP-differentiability spaces satisfy certain asymptotic and non-homogeneous Poincar\'e inequalities.
 Even earlier, a number of similarities between PI-spaces and Poincar\'e inequalities were discovered: asymptotic doubling \cite{bate2013differentiability}, an asymptotic lip-Lip equality almost everywhere \cite{bate12diff, schioppa}, large family of curve fragments representing the measure and ``lines'' in the tangents \cite{cheeger2015infinitesimal}.
-These works developed ideas and gave strong support for some theorem like \ref{thm:PIrect}.
+These works developed ideas and gave strong support for some result like Theorem \ref{thm:PIrect}, which however requires a number of new techniques, such as Theorem \ref{thm:contheorem} and Theorem \ref{relative}.